Honda CRF125F Review (Seat Height, Top Speed, Horsepower, etc) – Worth Buying?

 - You’re planning more sand/dune trips than adventures in the woods

-Overall, all of the Honda CRF dirt bikes are great, but they are not all the same.
-Wikipedia brings out nicely that the “F” series of the CRF models are all similar.
+Overall, all of the Honda CRF dirt bikes are great.
+An important thing to note is that the “F” series of the CRF models are all similar.
+For example, they all come fuel-injected, are not overly powered, and they lend themselves to beginners.

 Honda CRF125F Specs